IntegerMan/FSharpStarship/README.md

 - [x] Use upper-case field names
 - [ ] Convert methods to function syntax when possible
 - [x] Anything returning an option should start with try
+- [ ] Convert SimulateGasses to be more agnostic of gas container

 ## Performance
 - [x] Switch to a DrawingVisual rendering approach